bendesmedt/spring-demo-petstore/README.md

 # Spring Demo - Petstore

 This is a demo REST-API for a petstore using the sample server by [Swagger](https://petstore.swagger.io/).
-It has several end-points which have their own RestControllers.
+This project implements Spring Data JPA with some custom JPQL queries, Spring web with various api endpoints.
+It utilises an H2 database and the Lombok library.

 ## PET - Everything about your Pets